 If you need some information about the best payment options in Japan, you can read my previous article here.
 I give you a list of the most common payment methods and the pros and cons of each.

 Bonus tip: If you’re afraid of getting too many yen before your travel and not being able to spend them all, know that there’s a pretty simple way to leave all your yen in Japan without losing money.
-In the video below around minute 2:38, you’ll find a small explanation on pocket change machines, which allow you to convert your last yen in e-vouchers to use back at your home country in shops like Amazon.com for instance.
+In the video below around minute 2:38, you’ll find a small explanation on pocket change machines, which allow you to convert your last yen into e-vouchers to use back in your home country in shops like Amazon.com for instance.

 But the best thing is that you can even use your USD in these machines, and recharge your Japanese IC Card (like the Suica card for example).
-The machines use the current exchange rate, but if you want some advantages use this promo code 9927145 directly in one of the machines.
+The machines use the current exchange rate, but if you want some advantages, use this promo code 9927145 directly in one of the machines.